 - The MIPS IV ISA added a restriction to the load and store instructions which have natural alignment requirements (all but load and store byte and load and store left and right) in which the base register used by the instruction must also be naturally aligned (the restriction expressed in the MIPS RISC Architecture Specification is that the offset be aligned, but the implication is that the base register is also aligned, and this is more consistent with the indexed load/store instructions which have no offset field).
-The restriction that the base register be naturallyaligned is eliminated by the MIPS32 Architecture, leaving the restriction that the effective address be naturallyaligned. - Early MIPS implementations required two instructions separating a MFLO or MFHI from the next integer multiply or divide operation.
+The restriction that the base register be naturally-aligned is eliminated by the MIPS32 Architecture, leaving the restriction that the effective address be naturally-aligned. - Early MIPS implementations required two instructions separating a MFLO or MFHI from the next integer multiply or divide operation.
 This hazard was eliminated in the MIPS IV ISA, although the MIPS RISC Architecture Specification does not clearly explain this fact.
-The MIPS32 Architecture explicitly eliminates this hazard and requires that the hi and lo registers be fully interlocked in hardware for all integer multiply and divide instructions (including, but not limited to, the MADD, MADDU, MSUB, MSUBU, and MUL instructions introduced in this specification). - The Implementation and Programming Notes included in the instruction descriptions for the madd, maddu, msub, msubu, and mul instructions should also be applied to all integer multiply and divide instructions in the MIPS RISC Architecture Specification.
+The MIPS32 Architecture explicitly eliminates this hazard and requires that the hi and lo registers be fully interlocked in hardware for all integer multiply and divide instructions (including, but not limited to, the MADD, MADDU, MSUB, MSUBU, and MUL instructions introduced in this specification).